SMECOMPLIANCE/The-Leapfrog-Model-v0.1/README.md

 ### Overview

 **The Leapfrog Model** is a simple, scalable, and globally adaptable approach to **AI governance for small and medium-sized enterprises (SMEs)**.
-It reimagines compliance not as a legal burden, but as a gradual journey that any organization can begin — no matter its size, budget, or geography.
+It reimagines compliance not as a legal burden, but as a gradual journey that any organization can begin, no matter its size, budget, or geography.

 The model’s strength lies in its simplicity: three clear tiers that help businesses build **trust, accountability, and fairness** into their AI systems step by step.